US stocks are mixed as Wall Street sees both good and bad in Big Tech profits, US-China relations

 The Fed has lowered its main interest rate twice this year in hopes of boosting the slowing job market.
 But officials have also said they may have to halt cuts if inflation accelerates beyond its still-high level, because lower rates can worsen inflation.

-In stock markets abroad, indexes fell 0.9% in France and 0.2% in Germany after the European Central Bank decided not to move its main interest rate.
+In stock markets abroad, indexes fell 0.6% in France and rose by less than 0.1% in Germany after the European Central Bank decided not to move its main interest rate.

 Tokyo's Nikkei 225 edged up by less than 0.1% after the Bank of Japan likewise held rates steady.